Does a turkey stall when smoking? The correct answer

 But a very low temperature can result in the turkey stall when smoking.

-It can be really frustrating because it can result in the turkey’s drying out.
+It can be frustrating because it can result in the turkey’s drying out.

-the process involves breakdown of collagen to gelatin which makes the tissues soft.
+The process involves the breakdown of collagen to gelatin, which makes the tissues soft.

-If the temperature is too low , then even a little bit of evaporative cooling can push the turkey towards stalling.
+If the temperature is too low, even a little evaporative cooling can push the turkey toward stalling.

-You should consider increasing the smoker temperature if the turkey stalls during smoking.
+You should consider increasing the smoker’s temperature if the turkey stalls during smoking.

-Usually, best temperature to smoke poultry is around 200–250°F. you need to check the temperature and balance it frequently .
+Usually, the best temperature to smoke poultry is around 200–250°F. You need to check the temperature and balance it frequently.

-However, if the turkey breast stalls, consider increasing heat until temperature reaches above 300 °F.
+However, if the turkey breast stalls, consider increasing heat until the temperature exceeds 300 °F.

 The increase in temperature will resist the evaporative cooling and power the stall.